scindex/scindex/scindex.md

   - *Description*: A temporary holding category for Packaged & Deployed Artifacts items that do not fit other defined items.
 Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: N04 - Source & Intermediate Distributions
+_Deliverables where the end-user is expected to compile, build, or integrate the software themselves, common for SDKs, embedded systems, and open-source projects._

 - **N0410**: Source Code Archives
+  - *Description*: The complete, uncompiled source code of a software project, compressed into a single archive file for distribution.
   - *Examples*: .tar.gz, .zip

 - **N0420**: Build System & Toolchain Packages
+  - *Description*: Packages and configuration files for specialized build systems, used to compile a complete, custom operating system and application for a target device.
   - *Examples*: Yocto Layers, Buildroot Configs, Crosstool-NG

 - **N0430**: Pre-compiled Object & Static Libraries
+  - *Description*: Files containing compiled code (.o, .obj) or archives of object files (.a, .lib) that are linked into a final executable during the build process.
   - *Examples*: .o, .a, .lib

 - **N0499**: Provisional Source & Intermediate Distributions Item
   - *Description*: A temporary holding category for Source & Intermediate Distributions items that do not fit other defined items.
 Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: N05 - Provisioned Hardware & Appliances
+_Covers scenarios where the software is delivered pre-installed on physical hardware or as a complete, self-contained virtual machine image._

 - **N0510**: Pre-flashed Hardware
+  - *Description*: Physical hardware, such as microcontrollers or complete devices, that is delivered to the end-user with the software firmware already installed ('flashed').
   - *Examples*: Pre-flashed Microcontrollers, Development Kits

 - **N0520**: Virtual Appliances
+  - *Description*: A pre-packaged virtual machine image that contains a pre-configured operating system and all the necessary application software, ready to be run in a hypervisor.
   - *Examples*: OVA, VHD, QCOW2

 - **N0530**: Bootable Media
+  - *Description*: A storage medium (e.g., USB drive, CD/DVD, or ISO file) that contains a bootable operating system and application, allowing a user to run the software without installing it on their hard drive.
   - *Examples*: Live ISOs, USB Boot Images

 - **N0599**: Provisional Provisioned Hardware & Appliances Item
   - *Description*: A temporary holding category for Provisioned Hardware & Appliances items that do not fit other defined items.
 Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: N06 - Live & Dynamic Distributions
+_Mechanisms for delivering updates or new components to a system that is already running, which is critical for high-availability systems that cannot be shut down._

 - **N0610**: Live Patches & Hotfixes
+  - *Description*: Applying critical code changes (patches) to a running system in memory without restarting the service or machine, often to fix urgent bugs or security vulnerabilities.
   - *Examples*: Kernel Live Patches, Dynamic Hot-swapping

 - **N0620**: Dynamic Module Loading
+  - *Description*: The capability of an application to load new code modules, such as plugins or shared libraries, at runtime to extend or modify its functionality without a restart.
   - *Examples*: Plugin Systems, Dynamic Library Loading

 - **N0630**: Over-the-Air (OTA) Update Payloads
+  - *Description*: The package containing the software update that is delivered wirelessly to a device.
+Payloads can be small delta patches or complete firmware images.
   - *Examples*: Delta Update Packages, Full Image Updates

 - **N0699**: Provisional Live & Dynamic Distributions Item